 - Try replacing the maple syrup with honey.

 - Out of avocado oil?
-Use olive oil.
+Use coconut or olive oil.

 Keywords: orange pecan salmon, gluten free salmon recipes, healthy fish